nichogx/DiscordRoleSync/README.md

 A note on PermissionsEX: I do not recommend using PermissionsEX as it is deprecated and does not support asynchronous permission adding.
 Performance might be worse when using it in large servers.

 ## Online and Offline Server Mode
-This plugin has limited support for offline servers.
-Some limitations include:
+This plugin is made with primarily online servers in mind.
+It works with offline servers, however it might conflict with "login plugins" that change a user's UUID after they join.
+Usage with these plugins is not supported.

-- In offline mode servers, linking usernames is case-sensitive
+Please node that in offline mode servers, linking usernames is case-sensitive.

-- In offline mode servers, the `-info` command will NOT return the username, only the UUID of the linked Minecraft account.
-- If you swap between offline and online (or vice-versa), you'll need do delete the database.
+If you swap between offline and online (or vice-versa), you'll need do delete the database.
 If you are using SQLite, just delete the database.db file.
 If you are using MySQL, execute `DROP TABLE syncbot_discordmcusers;`, replacing `syncbot` with the prefix in your config.yml file if you have changed it.

 ## Permission Nodes